RafieAmandio/customer-service-chatbot/README_V2.md

 ### Migration Steps

-1. **Start the V2.0 server** - existing data is automatically migrated
+1. **Start the V''2.0 server** - exi

+sting data is automatically migrated
 2. **Create new brands** using the brand management API
 3. **Upload brand-specific data** using brand-scoped endpoints
 4. **Update clients** to use WebSocket streaming (optional)